• Case-Based Roundtable

 An exploratory phase 2a study evaluated the safety and efficacy of tozorakimab in patients with moderate to severe atopic dermatitis (AD).1 Improvements in response rates and a reduction in pruritus were observed in the FRONTIER-2 study, specifically in patients taking 600 mg of tozorakimab.
 Tozorakimab is a high-affinity human monoclonal antibody that neutralizes interleukin-33, a broad-acting alarmin cytokine that is over-expressed in the keratinocytes of patients with AD.

-The randomized, placebo-controlled, double-blind study (NCT04212169) was conducted from December 2019 to September 2022 at 32 centers across Australia, Germany, Poland, Spain, the United Kingdom and the United States.
+The randomized, placebo-controlled, double-blind study (NCT04212169) was conducted from December 2019 to September 2022 at 32 centers across Australia, Germany, Poland, Spain, the United Kingdom, and the United States.
 113 patients were randomized 3:1:1:3 to receive either placebo, tozorakimab 60 mg, tozorakimab 300 mg, or tozorakimab 600 mg by subcutaneous injection once every 4 weeks for 4 doses.

 The participants were between the ages of 18 and 65 and had remained symptomatic, despite the previous use of topical therapy.
 They also had an Investigator's Global Assessment (IGA) score of 3 or greater, an Eczema Area and Severity Index (EASI) score of 16 or greater, and body surface area of involvement (BSA) of 10% or greater.

-The primary endpoint was the change in EASU score percentage from baseline to week 16 in patients treated with tozorakimab versus placebo.
+The primary endpoint was the change in EASI score percentage from baseline to week 16 in patients treated with tozorakimab versus placebo.
 The secondary outcomes included patients achieving ≥75% reduction from baseline in EASI score and an IGA score of clear or almost clear.

 Researchers observed no statistically significant difference in EASI change between placebo and tozorakimab groups from baseline to week 16.
 However, the proportion of EASI-75 and IGA 0/1 responders at Week 16 was numerically higher in the tozorakimab 600 mg group than in the placebo group (EASI-75: 18.2% vs. 7.1%, p = 0.094; IGA 0/1: 9.1% vs. 1.8%, p = 0.113).